-Stand for the Land is off to a fantastic start with the acquisition of a spectacular parcel adjacent to the Gazzam Lake Nature Preserve.
+Stand for the Land began with the acquisition of a spectacular parcel adjacent to the Gazzam Lake Nature Preserve.

-The Land Trust is thrilled to announce that we’re acquiring 14.17 acres of the Peters Tree Farm adjacent to the Gazzam Lake Nature Preserve, in collaboration with a multi-generational family represented by Alison Peters Jablonko.
+In 2018, the Land Trust publicly announced the acquisition of 14.17 acres of the Peters Tree Farm adjacent to the Gazzam Lake Nature Preserve, in collaboration with a multi-generational family represented by Alison Peters Jablonko.

 The Land Trust has worked with sisters Olemara Peters and Allison Jablonko on their family’s land for more than 25 years.
 In fact, many of our projects involve legacy lands like this one—property that has been in a family for generations.